ivi-ru/flink-clickhouse-sink/README.md

  `clickhouse.sink.retries` - max number of retries,

- `clickhouse.sink.failed-records-path`- path for failed records.
+ `clickhouse.sink.failed-records-path`- path for failed records,

+ `clickhouse.sink.ignoring-clickhouse-sending-exception-enabled` - boolean parameter responsible for raising (false) or not (true) ClickHouse sending exception in main thread. if `ignoring-clickhouse-sending-exception-enabled` is true, exception while clickhouse sending is ignored and failed data automatically goes to the disk. if `ignoring-clickhouse-sending-exception-enabled` is false, clickhouse sending exception thrown in "main" thread (thread which called ClickhHouseSink::invoke) and data also goes to the disk.

 **The sink part** (use in chain):

- `clickhouse.sink.target-table` - target table in Clickhouse,
+ `clickhouse.sink.target-table` - target table in ClickHouse,

  `clickhouse.sink.max-buffer-size`- buffer size.

 ### In code
-The main thing: the clickhouse-sink works with events in string (Clickhouse insert format, like CSV) format.
+The main thing: the clickhouse-sink works with events in string (ClickHouse insert format, like CSV) format.
 You have to convert your event to csv format (like usual insert in database).

 For example, you have event-pojo: